webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Raise-a-Child.md

 ---
 aliases:
-  - Raise a Child
+- "Raise a Child"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Raise-a-Child
 - Character-Arc
-title: Raise a Child
-collection: Character-Arcs
-kind: Compendium
 ---
 ## New Discovery
 >You raise a child to adulthood.
 It can be your biological child or one you adopt.
 It can even be a child taken under your wing, more a young protégé than a son or daughter.
 This is obviously a very long-term arc.